Tanzania

 |

-Earth Mound Kiln (EMK) is one of the oldest and most commonly used kilns in Tanzania and East Africa.
+The Earth Mound Kiln (EMK) is one of the oldest and most commonly used kilns in East Africa.
 EMK has average efficiency of 8-15%.
-Carbonization time is eight days which requires continuous attention and cooling time is 24-48 hour on the average.
-Quality of charcoal produced is rather low.
-Improved Basic Earth Mound Kiln (IBEK) has efficiency of more than 25% and quality of charcoal produced is relatively high. |
+Carbonization time is 8 days, during which the kiln requires continuous attention, and cooling time is 24-48 hour on average.
+The quality of charcoal produced is rather low.
+The Improved Basic Earth Mound Kiln (IBEK) has efficiency of more than 25%, carbonization takes only 4 days, cooling takes 24 hours, and the quality of charcoal produced is relatively high. |

-IBEK has efficiency of about 20-25 per cent and the carbonization cycle time is four days, large pieces of charcoal are produced and there are no left overs.
-4.5kg of wood is required to yield 1kg of charcoal with a calorific value of more than 31kJ/kg.
-Whereas with EMK, 7kg of wood are required to produce 1kg of low quality charcoal of calorific value of 26kJ/kg. |
+IBEK has an efficiency of about 20-25%.
+It requires half the time required by the traditional BEK to produce charcoal.
+IBEK yields large pieces of charcoal with no leftovers, requires only 4.5 kg of wood per 1 kg of charcoal, and raises the calorific value of produced fuel to more than 31kJ/kg.
+For traditional EMK, in contrast, 7kg of wood are required to produce 1kg of low-quality charcoal of calorific value of 26kJ/kg. |

-IBEK is a temporary structure; the size of the kiln varies from a few cubic meters capacity to over 100 cubic meters.
-One iron sheet to make the chimney is required, the price ranges from 15,000 to 18,000 Tsh (6.50 to 7.75 USD) Another item which may involve cost is man power. |
+IBEK is a temporary structure; the size of the kiln varies from a few cubic meters’ capacity to over 100 cubic meters.
+One iron sheet to make the chimney is required, the price ranges from TSh 15,000 to 18,000 (USD 6.50 to 7.75).
+Another cost in time, effort, is labour, to construct, to load, to monitor, and to clear away the kiln.
+Given the reductions in number of days required for carbonization and in the amount of wood needed, the IBEK is a vast improvement over the traditional BEK in terms of labour costs. |

-Carbonization takes 4 days and cooling takes 24 hours then off-loading follows. |
+Carbonization takes four days and cooling takes 24 hours, then off-loading follows. |

-During carbonization one need to monitor (every two to three hours) the process to ensure the kiln is well covered throughout and no air is getting into the kiln through its walls.
-Use soil to cover emerging opening around the kiln. |
+During carbonization, one must monitor the process every two to three hours to ensure that the kiln is well covered throughout and that no air is getting into the kiln through its walls.
+Soil is used to cover any emerging openings in the structure of the kiln. |

 More time is consumed while preparing and organizing wood in the kiln to minimize void space.
-Large amount of small pieces of wood is required to make apron.
-More grasses are required as the technology requires the entire piles of wood to be covered.
+A large amount of small pieces of wood is required to make the apron.
+More grasses are required, as the more efficient design requires the entire piles of wood to be covered completely. |

-Applied in Tanzania?s coast region and southern part but mostly practiced in Kilosa in the Morogoro region.
+The IBEK design is applied in Tanzania’s coastal and southern areas, but mainly is used in Kilosa in the Morogoro region. |

 |